latrobe-design-system/latrobe-design-system.github.io/_docs/patterns/button.md

 ---
+status: ready

 title: "Button"
-status: ready
-info: Buttons are used to help users perform common actions more easily and direct them through a workflow.
 ---

+Buttons are used to help users perform common actions more easily and direct them through a workflow.
+{: .intro}

 ## Types